Official (basketball): Uniforms

 FIBA officials wear a grey (torso) and black (sleeves) shirt, black trousers, black socks, and black shoes.
 Officials in competitions organized by Euroleague Basketball – the EuroLeague and EuroCup – wear an orange shirt.
 Officials in the Israel Basketball Association wear the EuroLeague's orange shirt but sometimes wear royal blue shirts for contests between two Israeli teams.
 Australian NBL officials wear green shirts with black shoulders and stripes on the sides with black pants.
 The NBL logo is atop the breast and a sponsor's name is on the back.
 Shirts are V-neck, without a collar, and pants lack belts.

 All officials wear a whistle that is used to stop play as a result of a foul or a violation on the court.
 Hand signals are used to indicate the nature of the infraction or to administer the game.

 In higher levels of college and professional basketball, officials wear a timing device on the belt-line called PTS (Precision Timing System).
-The device is used by on-court officials to start and stop the game clock in a timely manner, rather than waiting for the scoreboard operator (timekeeper) to do so.
+The device is used by on-court officials to start and stop the game clock in a timely manner, rather than waiting for the scoreboard operator (timekeeper) to do so, while also limiting timing discrepancies or errors.
+Referees start the clock by pressing a button on the belt-pack and the system is tuned to send a signal that stops the game clock when the referee blows their whistle.